 Europa League: How will we approach it next season?

-With Manchester United set for the UEFA Europa League in 2019/20, many fans are wondering how manager Ole Gunnar Solskjaer will approach the competition when the new season comes around.
+With the UEFA Europa League group-stage draw taking place on Friday, many fans are wondering how manager Ole Gunnar Solskjaer and Manchester United will approach the competition this season.

 GO ALL OUT TO WIN IT

-“Winning the Premier League title is always the priority at United, but that is evidently a long-term vision right now and Ole has even admitted it isn’t a realistic aim next season.
-Sure, you never know what may happen – you can never write us off! - but closing that 32-point gap on the current champions is clearly unlikely.
+“Winning the Premier League title is always the priority at United, but that is evidently a long-term vision right now and Ole has even admitted it isn’t a realistic aim.
+Sure, you never know what may happen, but closing that 32-point gap on the current champions is clearly unlikely.

 “The three cup competitions are therefore the most realistic opportunities to add silverware to the Old Trafford cabinet and, without doubt, a second Europa League trophy would be a fine addition.
 Everybody who was there in Stockholm two years ago, or watching from around the world, knows how it felt to beat Ajax in 2017.
 It was a standout night in our recent history: both emotive and euphoric, like the very best occasions, and increasingly described as this generation’s Rotterdam.

-“Winning can also become habitual and, with Solskjaer determined to build a younger and hungrier squad going forward, there are obvious benefits that would stem from success on the continent.
+“Winning can also become habitual and, with Solskjaer building a younger squad, there are obvious benefits that would stem from success on the continent.